FoamScience/openfoam-apptainer-packaging/docs.md

 1. Add your project to the configuration file.
 2. Write a [definition file](https://apptainer.org/docs/user/main/definition_files.html) for your project.
-3. Run the build playbook.
+3. Run `hpctainers` to build the containers.

 To build a `test` project on top of the `opencfd-openfoam` container, supply the following configuration file: